For my Diversity Dive book this month, I wanted something specific: a fantasy set in an Asian culture.

 The day I started it, I whizzed through 100 pages.
 It was an engaging read, filling me with questions about the peoples, cultures, and politics.
 The wider plot had me intrigued.

 So did Eona.
-I've been telling my husband for ages I want a book where a girl deals with her period--especially while fighting or using magic.
+For ages I've wanted a book where a girl deals with her period--especially while fighting or using magic.
 Eon begins with Eona fighting painful cramps while trying to execute sword forms and avoid a beating.
 Girl power.